 FS: … assessme[nt that this was an S]A eleven

 Shiva – assessme[nt that this] /sh/ is /s/ from thi[s]. /v/ is an ambiguous sound, which is closest to a dental/alveolar /th/ or /d/ but takes on some labial quality like /p/.
 It sounds like there is an unreleased alveolar ending such as /d/ or /n/ from the ending of ‘assessment’ in the forward speech.
 So, it sounds something like sithid/sipid or sithin/sipin.

-dog – this [was] – The vowel s strongly articulated with strong ramping up energy and ramping down energy.
-The strong ramping up energy at the release of FS /s/ and the start of the FS vowel /a/ gave the impression of /d/.
-The ramping down of the vowel combined with the release of FS /s/ and onset of /w/ gave the impression of a consonant (in this case the /g/).
+dog – this [was] – The strong ramping up energy at the release of FS /s/ and the start of the FS vowel /a/ going in reverse, gave the impression of /d/.
+The ramping down of the vowel combined with the onset of /w/ in reverse gave the impression of a consonant (in this case the /g/).